muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Activity.rst

 * Delta: **Enrollments This Week**

-  This metric reports the difference between the enrollment total at the bwginning of the last one week update period and at the end of the update period.
+  This metric reports the difference between the enrollment total at the beginning of the last one week update period and at the end of the update period.

 * Report: **Enrollment Breakdown**